Academic wins prize for research impact

 Her doctoral research project on how stop and search is used in Scotland – a practice which allowed police to search without suspicion or legal authority – has led to new legislation and major changes in policy.

-I'm delighted and honoured to recieve the ESRC Early Career impact prize.
+I'm delighted and honoured to receive the ESRC Early Career impact prize.
 The pace of legal reform around stop and search in Scotland has been remarkable, and I'd like to thank all those who got behind the issues raised by the research.
 My particular thanks go to Professor Susan McVie, the Scottish Centre for Crime and Justice Research, and to my family, for their brilliant and invaluable support.